dalvtor/langtons-ant/README.md

 Note that you must be in your virtual environment in order to run the simulation.

 ## Modifying the settings
 There is a ``settings.py`` file that allows you to modify the colors, characters and time of the simulation.
+You can also decide if you want the terminal to be cleared after each iteration.

 ![image info](./example/img/settings.png)